IvanMK518/Belize-Maya-Forest-Trust/AppArch/Docs/frontend.md

+# How to start the application locally

+Once you have cloned the repository, in your terminal, cd AppArch/frontend/BMFT then [npm start]() to launch the backend

 # Pages for text edits

 For anyone modifying text with no experience using JSX, please look for the return statement in the frontend/BMFT/src/components folder.
 It will usually be followed by a <div> tag.